TStanC/microio/README.md

 - `DatasetHandle.inspect_axis_metadata()`, `repair_axis_metadata()`
 - `DatasetHandle.write_table()`, `write_label_image()`, `write_roi()`

-For implementation details, consult the package docstrings.
+For implementation details, consult the package docstrings or DeepWiki.
+This library was created with the help of OpenAIs CODEX agent.